 Jeans – If you just want to be plain casual, a pair of jeans is your best friend.
 Be more trendy with a pair of denim ripped jeans like this one.
 For men, this pair of distressed jeans is a good find.

 Plain shirt – One of the most basic items in your packing list is a plain shirt.
 The breathable fabric of a shirt makes it great for summer.
 Also, when it gets chilly, you can always grab a cardigan.
-This shirt from Amazon has a lot of color variety you can choose.
+This shirt from Amazon has a lot of color variety you can choose from.

 Cardigan – Long or short, wearing a cardigan in summer makes you look fashionable yet comfortable.